Arturo O'Neill: Governor of Yucatán and last years

 On December 13, 1792, he was appointed governor and captain general of Yucatán, and Intendent de Tabasco y la Laguna de Términos.
 On January 20, 1793, the office of governor was expanded.
 During his government, he took urgent measures to prevent the spread of the rabies, which came to represent a public health risk in the Yucatán.
 He expanded the supply of teachers for schools and also had to tackle smuggling that was done from across the province of Cuba and the islands the Caribbean Sea.

 O'Neill carried out the seizure of the ship La Bella Jane in San Francisco de Campeche.
 O'Neill wrote a book entitled Description, population and census of the Province of Yucatán in New Spain in 1795, which was never printed.
 In 1798, he led an unsuccessful attack on British colonial settlements in Belize in the Battle of St. George's Caye.
 The Spanish force under his command attempted to force their way into the settlements and rout the Baymen (British settlers), but proved unable to do so.
 After two hours of confused fighting, the Spanish retreated, with neither side sustaining a single casualty.

 He served as governor of Yucatán until October 19, 1800, when he gave the charge to Benito Perez Valdelomar.
 Back in Madrid, he was appointed Minister of the Royal and Supreme Council of War.
 His last position was as a soldier in the army of Spain against France during the Napoleonic Wars.
+He was promoted, in October 1802, to lieutenant general in the same promotion as other notable Spanish military commanders of the Spanish armies during the Peninsular War, including the Duke of the Infantado, Manuel Lapeña, Juan Carrafa, Francisco Castaños, Francisco Taranco, Francisco Eguía, and Juan Pignatelli.

 O’Neill died in Madrid on December 9, 1814, and was buried in a niche in the cemetery of the Puerta de los Pozos.
 He was unmarried and had no children.